gatling/gatling/src/docs/content/reference/script/protocols/http/request/index.md

 #### `StringBody`

 `StringBody` lets you pass a text payload defined in your code.
-The charset used writing the bytes on the wire is the one defined in the `charset` attribute of the `Content-Type` request header if defined, otherwise the one defined in `gatling.conf`.
+The charset used for writing the bytes on the wire is the one defined in the `charset` attribute of the `Content-Type` request header if defined; otherwise the one defined in `gatling.conf` is used.

 This solution is typically used with Strings in the [Gatling Expression Language]({{< ref "../../core/session/el" >}}) format.

 It takes one single parameter:
-* `string` the text content, can be a plain `String`, a Gatling Expression Language `String` or a function.
+* `string` the text content can be a plain `String`, a Gatling Expression Language `String`, or a function.

 {{< include-code "StringBody" java kt scala >}}

-Using function is one way to craft complex dynamic payload as you can code your own logic.
+Using a function is one way to craft complex dynamic payloads, as you can code your own logic.

 {{< include-code "template,template-usage" java kt scala >}}